sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 }
 ```

 Each public property will be displayed in the options page.
 'Category' attribute will group them.
-Then add 'ProvideOptionPage' attribute to your package.
+Then add `ProvideOptionPage` attribute to your package.

 ```csharp
 [PackageRegistration(UseManagedResourcesOnly = true, AllowsBackgroundLoading = true)]